 If you let your auto insurance coverage Lapse it doesn’t seem to be that serious of a matter on the surface.
-It is not only illegal to drive without insurance; it can also have much more serious consequences than a ticket for driving without insurance.
+It is not only illegal to drive without insurance; it can also have much more severe consequences than a ticket for driving without insurance.
 A lapse in auto insurance can have far-reaching results with the potential to affect your entire life.

 Future Insurance Premiums